Legalisation and translation of documents

 The diplomatic or consular representation of Spain in that country.

 The Legalisation Section of the Spanish Ministry of Foreign Affairs (Tel.
 913799700).
-(In the case of countries that have signed the Andrés Bello Convention (Bolivia, Chile, Colombia, Cuba, Ecuador, Spain, Mexico, Panama, Paraguay, Peru, Dominican Republic and Venezuela), legalisation by the Spanish Ministry of Foreign Affairs is NOT required).
+(In the case of countries that have signed the Andrés Bello Agreement (Bolivia, Chile, Colombia, Cuba, Ecuador, Spain, Mexico, Panama, Paraguay, Peru, Dominican Republic and Venezuela), legalisation by the Spanish Ministry of Foreign Affairs is NOT necessary).

-All foreign documents legalised by the Spanish Ministry of Foreign Affairs and Cooperation (MAEC) must bear a transparent security sticker on the last legalisation signature.
+All foreign documents legalised by the Ministry of Foreign Affairs and Cooperation (MAEC) must bear a transparent security label on the last signature of legalisation.

-Foreign documents duly legalised by Spanish Embassies or Consulates, as long as they have the aforementioned security label, will be fully valid in Spain without requiring subsequent legalisation by the Legalisation Section of the MAEC.
+Foreign documents duly legalised by Spanish embassies or consulates, provided they bear the aforementioned security label, will be fully valid in Spain without requiring subsequent legalisation by the Legalisation Section of the MAEC.

-Documents issued by diplomatic or consular authorities of other countries in Spain must be legalised at the Spanish Ministry of Foreign Affairs.
+Documents issued by diplomatic or consular authorities of other countries in Spain must be legalised by the Spanish Ministry of Foreign Affairs.

 Translation

-Documents issued in a language other than Spanish, English or French, must be accompanied by their official translation into Spanish, which may be made:
+Documents issued in a language other than Spanish, English or French must be accompanied by an official translation into Spanish, which may be done:

 By the Language Interpretation Office of the Spanish Ministry of Foreign Affairs (c/ Oquendo 11 (Madrid).
 Tel.
 91 71 11 908).

-By UNESCO, the Office of the Ibero-American Centre for Cooperation or any other organisation recognised in Spain.
+By UNESCO, the Office of the Ibero-American Cooperation Centre or any other organisation recognised in Spain.

 By any diplomatic or consular representation of the Spanish State abroad.

-By the diplomatic or consular representation in Spain of the applicant's country of nationality or, where appropriate, of the country of origin of the document.
+By the diplomatic or consular representation in Spain of the country of which the applicant is a national or, where applicable, of the country of origin of the document.

 By a sworn translator, duly authorised and registered in Spain.